withastro/astro/docs/src/pages/core-concepts/component-hydration.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Partial Hydration in Astro
+description: Learn how partial hydration works using the "Islands Architecture" in Astro.
 ---

 **Astro generates every website with zero client-side JavaScript, by default.** Use any frontend UI component that you'd like (React, Svelte, Vue, etc.) and Astro will automatically render it to HTML at build-time and strip away all JavaScript.
 This keeps every site fast by default.